Here is an overview of how Terminal Services works.

 "Terminal Services Client Creator" which creates disks that are used to install the

-the server.
-You must install this client program on each computer you plan on using
+server.
+You must install this client program on each computer you plan on using to remote

 Double click on the "Terminal Services Client Creator" icon.
 You